Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 or human language (text).
 It can tokenize text, recognize parts of speech (like nouns or verbs), and more. `Counter` is a class from the `collections` module.
-It creates special dictionary-like objects that automatically count how often each item appears in a list.
+It creates special dictionary-like objects that automatically count how often each item appears in an iterable, such as a list.

 2. The function `token_count` processes a string of text and returns a count of specific words, excluding common words and verbs.
-Let’s break down what happens, step by step:
+Let’s break down what happens in the function step by step:

 <div style="margin-left: 30px;">